pratheekhassan21/parallel_openmp_wec/README.md

 ### Algorithm Overview

+Algorithm Overview
+The generate_inverse_parallel function is designed to efficiently compute the inverse of a square matrix, leveraging parallel processing capabilities to enhance performance.
+Below is a step-by-step explanation of the algorithm:

+1.**Matrix Initialization**:

-1. **Matrix Initialization**: The function initializes an identity matrix `I` of the same size as the input matrix.
+The function starts by initializing an identity matrix I of the same size as the input matrix.
+An identity matrix is a square matrix with ones on the main diagonal and zeros elsewhere.

-2. **Row Pivoting**: It performs row pivoting to ensure that the main diagonal of the input matrix contains non-zero values.
-If the main diagonal contains zeros, it swaps rows to bring a non-zero value to the diagonal.
-If no such value exists, it exits the function as an inverse does not exist.
+2.**Row Pivoting for Numerical Stability**:
+To ensure numerical stability and avoid division by zero, the code checks if the main diagonal element of the input matrix is zero.
+If it is, the code performs row pivoting by swapping the current row with the nearest subsequent row where the diagonal element is non-zero.
+This step is essential for a stable numerical process.

+3.**Normalization**:
-3. **Normalization**: The function normalizes the rows by dividing the diagonal element.
-This ensures that the diagonal elements become 1.
+For each row, the function normalizes it by dividing the main diagonal element.
+This operation makes the diagonal elements equal to 1.0.
+The same scaling factor is applied to the corresponding row in the identity matrix I.

+4.**Parallel Elimination for Zeroing Below the Diagonal**:
-4. **Parallel Elimination**: Parallelization is achieved by dividing the elimination process into multiple threads.
-For each non-diagonal row, a thread scales and subtracts the appropriate values from both the input matrix and the identity matrix.
-This process is done concurrently, taking advantage of multiple CPU cores.
+To eliminate values below the diagonal and make them zero, the function performs Gaussian elimination.
+For each non-diagonal row (row below the current row), a thread scales and subtracts the appropriate values from both the input matrix and the identity matrix I. Parallelization is achieved using OpenMP, with multiple threads concurrently processing different rows, taking full advantage of multi-core processors.

+5.**Back Substitution for Zeroing Above the Diagonal**:
-5. **Back Substitution**: After eliminating values below the diagonal, the function performs back substitution to eliminate values above the diagonal.
+After eliminating values below the diagonal, the function performs back substitution to eliminate values above the diagonal.
+This step ensures that all elements of the input matrix A below and above the diagonal become zero.

+6.**Return Inverse Matrix**:
-6. **Return Inverse Matrix**: The final result is the inverse matrix, stored in `I`.
+The result is the inverse matrix, stored in I. The inverse matrix can be used for various numerical computations, including solving systems of linear equations and other applications that require matrix inversion.

-This function is designed to efficiently compute the inverse of a matrix, leveraging parallel processing capabilities to enhance performance.
-It is suitable for applications that require matrix inversion, such as linear algebra operations and solving systems of linear equations.

 **Note:** Make sure to compile your code with OpenMP support for parallel execution.
 See the [Getting Started](#getting-started) section in the README for details on compiling your code with OpenMP